SaritaChiquita/CSE455/index.md

 Google Colab, my training accuracy plummeted.
 It was around 99% when using Kaggle and then went down to 33% on Google Colab.

--To increase the accuracy, I decided to use transfer learning and import a pretrained model.
+- To increase the accuracy, I decided to use transfer learning and import a pretrained model.
 I initially thought that the best model for this task was EfficientNet and I started experimenting with different batch sizes, number of epochs, and the size of the testing and training